billbillbilly/website/content/about.md

 - I am trying to do everything I think is interesting even if I need to overcome a lot of challenges.
 - I am currently working on a self-motivated project [**"pop-upColor"**](https://billbillbilly.github.io/portfolio-content/) currently focusing on integrating computational fabrication collaborating with [*Qingru*](https://qingruya.myportfolio.com/).

 Trained as an urban researcher and working as a data analyst and software/game developer, I see myself as an interdisciplinary designer merging data and computation, with a focus on human-centered design and decision-making.
-My education background is initially in landscape architecture (7 years) and now overlaps with Data Science and Human-computer Interaction (since 2019).
+My education background overlaps Design with Data Science and Human-computer Interaction (since 2019).

 ---